Kabilan Vairamuthu

-Kabilan published his first book at 18.
-He is the author of five poetry collections, a short story collection and three novels.
-Kabilan Vairamuthu represented Tamil Nadu at the Sahitya Akademi's north eastern and southern poetry forum 2014 held in Kochi.
-During his college days he founded Makkal Anukka Peravai, a socio-political organization which works to address the self and social issues of the younger generation.
-The school once formulated will function to re-culture and professionalize the political practices of the state.
-The idea is to create sensible substance and a feasible platform for the youngsters to actively participate in development politics.
+Kabilan Vairamuthu published his first book when he was 18.
+He is the author of five poetry collections, two short story collections, and five novels.
+Vairamuthu represented Tamil Nadu at the Sahitya Akademi's Northeastern and Southern Poetry Forum 2014 held in Kochi.
+During his college days, he founded Makkal Anukka Peravai, a socio-political organization that works to address the self and social issues of the younger generation.
+The school functioned to re-culture and professionalize the political practices of the state, with the idea to create sensible substance and a feasible platform for young people to actively participate in development politics.

+Kabilan Vairamuthu was honored with the Young Achiever Award by the office of former Indian President APJ Abdul Kalam.Kabilan Vairamuthu won the Paavai Institution’s Tamil Ilakkiya Chemmal award for his science fiction.

 Family

 Kabilan Vairamuthu is the second son of authors Vairamuthu and Ponmani Vairamuthu.
-Vairamuthu is a lyricist and a seven-time National Award winner.
 Ponmani, a Tamil scholar, published poetry collections and a novel and worked as a lecturer in Meenakshi College for Women, Chennai for 22 years.
 Kabilan's elder brother Madhan Karky has a doctorate in sensor networks and is a lyricist.
-Kabilan's wife Dr.Ramya, is a gynecologist and laproscopic surgeon.
-Mettoori Kabilan is the kid of the family.
-She has been named after "Mettoor" kabilan's native village.
-The village is now an under water bed at the Vaigam Dam.
+Kabilan's wife Dr. Ramya, is a gynecologist and laproscopic surgeon.
+Kabilan Vairamuthu's daughter Mettoori Kabilan is named after the family's ancestral village Mettoor.

 Education and career

 Kabilan worked in a software company.
 After two years he decided to switch to journalism and media.
-He pursued his Masters in Communication for Social Change in the University of Queensland, Australia.
+He pursued his master's degree in Communication for Social Change in the University of Queensland, Australia.

-As one of the creative minds in new generation media, Kabilan was involved in the launch of puthiya thalaimurai – a 24-hour news channel and Puthuyugam a GEC all in Tamil.
+Kabilan was involved in the launch of Puthiya Thalaimurai – a 24-hour news channel and Puthuyugam a GEC all in Tamil.
 The following were the shows produced so far: